NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/niagara_user_guide.rst

 .. note::

-    The following steps are not typicallyneeded on the Niagara Lustre file systems.
+    The following steps are not typically needed on the Niagara Lustre file systems.
 See the "Progressive File Layouts" description above.
 Please open a support ticket prior to changing stripe parameters on your /collab1 files.*

 General Guidelines
 ------------------